Ar-Rashid revolt: Death train and aftermath

 Within the Baath Party, the military sector demanded that all captured officers be executed.
 Civilians in the Baathist leadership opposed mass executions of officers, arguing that executions should be limited to 30 core leaders of the revolt.
-In the end, it was decided that all captured officers would be sent on a cattle train to the Nuqrat as-Salman desert prison.
+In the end, it was decided that all captured officers would be sent on a cattle train to the Nugra Salman desert prison.
 The train-ride (later nicknamed the 'Death Train') was supposed to take six hours, during which it was calculated that many would die in the scorching heat.
 The train driver, realising that his cargo consisted of humans, speeded up the ride to just two hours.
 Arriving at their destination, only one of the captured officers had died.
 The train driver's initiative combined with the fact that several of the officers had medical training, were decisive factors to limit the number of casualties.

 After the ar-Rashid revolt, the Baathists stepped up their campaign against the Communist Party.
 Only the Middle Euphrates and Kurdish sections of the party remained intact.